 Later it is revealed that the local leaders Abel, Carradine, Stevens, and Klavun were some of the originally escaped inmates who had settled into the town's respectable society.

-Silent Night, Bloody Night has a lot of stylistic appeal for the 70s period of horror films.
-The madhouse sequence features Warhol’s arty underground – Ondine and Candy Darling.
+Silent Night, Bloody Night has great stylistic appeal for horror films of the 1970s.
+The madhouse sequence features Warhol's arty underground, Ondine and Candy Darling.

 Mary Woronov from a Starlog interview: